mantil-io/go-lambda-examples/guide/README.md

 ```
 Change these demo values with your access key, secret key and AWS
 region closest to you.
 We will use Graviton2 (ARM) powered Lambda
-functions, so you need to chose one of the regions where it is
+functions, so you need to choose one of the regions where it is
 [supported](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/):

 > US East (N. Virginia), US East (Ohio), US West (Oregon), Europe (Frankfurt), Europe (Ireland), EU (London), Asia Pacific (Mumbai), Asia Pacific (Singapore), Asia Pacific (Sydney), Asia Pacific (Tokyo).